 RDDs are immutable (read-only) in nature.
 You cannot change an original RDD, but you can create new RDDs by performing coarse-grain operations, like transformations, on an existing RDD.

-RDD in Spark can be cached and used again for future transformations, which is a huge benefit for users.
-They are said to be lazily evaluated, i.e., they delay the evaluation until it is really needed.
+An RDD in Spark can be cached and used again for future transformations, which is a huge benefit for users.
+RDDs are said to be lazily evaluated, i.e., they delay the evaluation until it is really needed.
 This saves a lot of time and improves efficiency.

-- Resilient: RDDs track data lineage information to recover the lost data, automatically on failure.
-It is also called Fault tolerance.
+- Resilience: RDDs track data lineage information to recover lost data, automatically on failure.
+It is also called fault tolerance.

-- Distributed: Data present in the RDD resides on multiple nodes.
+- Distributed: Data present in an RDD resides on multiple nodes.
 It is distributed across different nodes of a cluster.

-- Lazy Evaluation: Data does not get loaded in the RDD even if we define it.
-Transformations are actually computed when you call an action, like count or collect, or save the output to a file system.
+- Lazy evaluation: Data does not get loaded in an RDD even if you define it.
+Transformations are actually computed when you call an action, such as count or collect, or save the output to a file system.

-- Immutability: Data stored in the RDD is in a read-only mode━you cannot edit the data which is present in the RDD.
+- Immutability: Data stored in an RDD is in the read-only mode━you cannot edit the data which is present in the RDD.
 But, you can create new RDDs by performing transformations on the existing RDDs.

-- In-memory Computation: RDD stores any immediate data that is generated in the memory (RAM) than on the disk so that it provides faster access.
+- In-memory computation: An RDD stores any immediate data that is generated in the memory (RAM) than on the disk so that it provides faster access.

-- Partitioning: Partitions can be done on any existing RDDs to create logical parts that are mutable.
-You can achieve this by applying transformations on existing partitions.
+- Partitioning: Partitions can be done on any existing RDD to create logical parts that are mutable.
+You can achieve this by applying transformations on the existing partitions.

 Operations on RDDs

-There are two basic operations which can be done on RDDs.
-They are:
+There are two basic operations that can be done on RDDs.
+They are transformations and actions.

-Want to grasp a detailed knowledge on Hadoop?
+Want to grasp a detailed knowledge of Hadoop?
 Read this extensive Spark Tutorial!

-Transformations: These are functions which accept existing RDDs as the input and outputs one or more RDDs.
-The data in the existing RDD in Spark does not change as it is immutable.
-Some of the transformation operations are shown in the table given below:
+These are functions that accept the existing RDDs as input and outputs one or more RDDs.
+However, the data in the existing RDD in Spark does not change as it is immutable.
+Some of the transformation operations are provided in the table below: